NinaadRao/Implementation-of-a-Fuse-File-system/README.md

     char filename[28];<br/>
 } direntry;<br/>

-The persistence was implemented by storing the information of the file onto a binary file and this file was read as an nary tree.<br/>
+The persistence was implemented by storing the information of the file onto a binary file and this file was read as an nary tree.
+The binary file is called NNNFS.<br/>

 To run the repository,
 Clone the directory.